STUDY

 Types of Phrasal Verbs

-Hence, a phrasal verb consists of a verb and one or two words such as on, in, up, off, about, down, away, after, with, etc.
+A phrasal verb is a combination of a verb and a preposition, an adverb, or both.
+A phrasal verb therefore consists of a verb and one or two additional words such as on, in, up, off, about, down, away, after, with, etc.

 Examples: give up, bring up, look after, turn down, pass away, break down, break into, carry on, carry out, put off, put out, look forward to, put up with, look down on.

-A phrasal verb has a meaning which is different from the original meaning of the verb.
-See the following examples with the meaning of the phrasal verb given in front of the sentence.
+Phrasal verbs often have a meaning that differs from the original meaning of the verb.
+The following examples illustrate the meaning of each phrasal verb in parentheses:

 • She was brought up by her stepmother. (bring up: to raise a child).